talbotcpp/sequence/README.md

-# sequence
+# Introduction
-A contiguous sequence container with adjustable performance characteristics.
+This library provides a contiguous sequence container with adjustable performance characteristics.

-This container may be thought of as a much more flexible and controllable `std::vector`.
+It may be thought of as a much more flexible and controllable `std::vector`.
-It offers control over where and how the capacity is stored in memory, and how the elements are managed within the capacity.
-It also offers control over the way the capacity grows if growth occurs.
+Features include control over where and how the capacity is stored and managed, how the elements are managed within the capacity, and control over the way the capacity grows if growth is required (and permitted).

 ## Disclaimers

 This is a proof-of-concept implementation meant to illustrate the ideas embodied by sequence.
 It is incomplete in many ways, and is not production-ready code.
-Specifically it is missing a number of important features (e.g. allocators), and it lacks some test tooling and a comprehensive test suite.
+It is missing a number of important features and lacks complete test tooling and a comprehensive test suite.
-The latter implies that it is pretty much untested.
+This latter implies that it is pretty much untested.

-## sequence class
+# sequence class

 ```C++
 template<typename T, sequence_traits TRAITS = sequence_traits<size_t>()>